 Permitted climbing opportunities arise at the end of the Tundra Communities Trail hike.
 Here at the Toll Memorial with a plaque engraved in one of the two rocky pillars with a “hollow” in between, you can finally unslave your adventurous spirit.
 The memorial is dedicated to Roget Toll, the mountaineer and former superintendent of Rocky Mountain National Park.

-Views and Signs along the Trail
+Views along the Trail

 Once you complete the Tundra Communities Trail hike with the triumphant climb, take time to enjoy panoramic views of Longs Peak, Old Fall River Road, and the Alpine Visitor Center from the top.

 Apart from the two rocky obstructions (Mushroom Rocks and the Tall Memorial area), the Tundra Communities Trail is dotted with interpretive sign panels.
 Longing for the warmth of the car, I didn’t bother to read all of them on the trail.
-Yet taking quick pictures with intention to go through them later turned out to be such a useful idea.
+Yet taking quick pictures with the intention to go through them later turned out to be such a useful idea.

 For those who hike along the Tundra Communities Trail in more favorable weather conditions, the signage provides a great deal of interesting facts about the area.
 Furthermore, it serves as a valid excuse to slow down, especially at the steepest stretch, without looking way out of shape.